 The “second pillar” of our project is a pilot national workshop, reaching out to chronic disease patients and disseminating the toolkit through their ecosystem.
 We are organising this first workshop in Bucharest, Romania on 1 November 2018 in collaboration with our member COPAC.
 Further national workshops will be developed in the coming years.

 For more information on this initiative contact the EPF policy team by emailing firstname.lastname@example.org or via telephone: +32 2 280 2334.

 |EPF is active in a number of policy areas to ensure that patients' views are incorporated into the EU policy agenda.
 We develop campaign and advocacy strategies to encourage the EU institutions and all relevant stakeholders to think about patients when developing health policies.
 We also support our member organisations with information about developments at EU level that may have an impact on them.
 For all EPF Policy topics please visit the following page.|

-Factsheet on Vaccination for Patients with Chronic Conditions - 1.78 MBLast update Tuesday, October 30, 2018
+Factsheet 1 - Vaccination for patients with chronic conditions EN.pdf - 1.78 MBLast update Thursday, December 20, 2018

 Factsheet 2 - Role of patient organisations EN.pdf - 1.62 MBLast update Thursday, December 20, 2018

 Powerpoint presentation - Importance of vaccination for patients.pdf - 1.62 MBLast update Thursday, December 20, 2018